robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I swallowed tablets and water, eyes focused outside the window.
 Clouds flitted past.
 At times, I could make out low hills bordered by grey patches of barren trees, partly hidden by fog.

-I swallowed harder—one tablet didn't want to go down .
+I swallowed harder — one tablet didn't want to go down .

 I seemed to see Celeste's face smiling at me.